 The high season in Tulum is during the winter.
 From November until mid-January is considered peak season.
-This is when most visitors from the USA and Canada come to escape the winter and explore the best cenotes in Tulum!
-It may be one of the best times to go to Tulum, but it’s also one of the most expensive!
-The weather is good here and people also get time off for the holiday season.
+This is when most visitors from the USA and Canada come to escape the winter and explore the best cenotes in Tulum.

 When Is the Low Season in Tulum?

 The low season in Tulum is May (because it’s normally the hottest month in Mexico, September, and October because these are generally the months when the weather isn’t great.
 Plus hurricanes are most likely during these months!
 So although prices on flights, hotels, and excursions are lower and it’s generally quieter, it’s not the best time to go to Tulum.